rrazvd/bbb-face-recognizer/README.md

 For more details access [FAST API documentation](https://fastapi.tiangolo.com/).

 > If you want to visualize the frame and face recognition on real time, set `VISUALIZATION_ENABLED` to `True` in the `api.py` file (use only for development), for
-> each cam frame will be apresented like the first screenshot apresented.
+> each cam frame will be apresented like the first screenshot.

 ## TO DO